BashGui/easybashgui/README.md

 #### Backends environments GUI

-EBG implements differents dialogs boxeds that for the user side are frontends but from the EGB side are backends!

-You don't have to worry about what environment you are running the script in, as **EasyBashGUI** will handle this transparently, based on the availability of the backends.
+EBG implements differents dialogs boxes!
+You don't have to worry about what environment you are running the script in, as **EasyBashGUI** will handle this transparently, based on the availability of the backends (frontends).

 * Console mode:
   * dialog